datopian/ourbot/docs/help.md

 `bot issue "title" about "body" in "myorg/myrepo"` - Create an issue on github
   - *title* - the title of the issue
   - *body* - the contents of the issue

+`bot issue "title" in "myorg/myrepo"` - Create an issue without content on github
+  - *title* - the title of the issue

 `bot links` - Return Google SpreadSheet url for tag `+link` `bot map me <query>` - Returns a map view of the area returned by query.
 `bot standups` - Return Google SpreadSheet  url for tag `+standup`